 “Yes, we’re from Baku, have you been there?”

-“In fact I was there about three weeks ago, what a beautiful city, I loved it!”
-I said excitedly.
-And I had, to put it mildly.
+“In fact I was there about three weeks ago, what a beautiful city!
+I loved it,” I said excitedly.

 You can be forgiven if you’re not quite sure where to find Baku on a map.
 It’s in Azerbaijan, a quick forty-five minute flight, west over the Caspian from Kazakhstan.
 In this short jaunt, one is transported to a city so brilliant in its cutting-edge architecture and spectacular lights, that it mesmerises even the most seasoned traveler.
 Much of the architecture suggests you’re in Europe.
 Wide, verdant boulevards intersect the shimmering Caspian with high-end shops in stately buildings.
 World class venue sites stand ready for events such as the Euro games, the Grand Prix and the Eurovision which kick-started the building trend in 2012.